-In Science this week: analysis of ancient DNA recovered from Iberian populations, and more.
+In Science this week: metabolic gene duplication enables freshwater adaptation, genetic analysis of wheat, and more.

 The researchers' model indicates that numerous admixture events took place as pastoralism arose in sub-Saharan Africa.

 The researchers traced the timing of when these clusters developed to the emergence of agriculture in three river valleys.

 The Japan Times reports that researchers sequenced the genome of a woman who lived during the Jomon period.